AlfredoJSpera/JavaPocketBaseConnector/README.md

 ### Update
 **Update a single record.**

-You can modify the map.
+You can modify the map obtained from the record.

+_This must be changed._

 ```java
 PocketBase pb = new PocketBase("http://127.0.0.1:8090");